ejwillemse/BAN313/chapter6.md

 test_object("pStockOut", undefined_msg = "Make sure to define an object `pStockOut`.", incorrect_msg = "Something went wrong in calculating `pStockOut`.
 It should be the proportion of days on which a stock-out occurred.
 Use `nStockOut` and the number of days in our study period to calculate it.")

+success_msg("Correct!
+The given code can be used to calculate the stock-levels for any number of days based on known orders.
+As mentioned, orders are random.
+In the next question we are going to take this into account by transforming our code into a simulation model.")
 ```